Clemson QB decision is imminent. Kelly Bryant likes his chances

 “I feel like I’ve done everything I needed to do,” Bryant said Tuesday evening.
 “I’ll leave it in the coaches’ hands.
 They’re going to make the decision that’s best for the team.
 All I’ve got to do is make sure I’m ready each and every week.”

-Bryant has had to juggle a tough task in August as he has worked to earn the starting job but also tried to help his younger counterparts.
+Bryant has had a tough task in August as he has worked to earn the starting job but also tried to help his younger counterparts.

 Perhaps the biggest goal for Bryant during the preseason was to improve as a downfield passer.